zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/retail-segmentation/setup-adw/setup-adw.md

 ## **Step 1:** Provision ADW

+- Start from your Oracle Cloud Console

-    1. In your Oracle Cloud Console, open the menu.
+    1. From your Oracle Cloud Console, open the menu.

     ![Open Menu](./images/openmenu.png)